cfpb/design-manual/ui-toolkit/modals.md

 Specific coding directions:

 * Use the `aria-hidden`, `aria-label`, and `aria-labelledby` attributes.
-* Add `role="alertdialog"` to the modal.
+* Add `role="alertdialog"` to the modal window.
 * Code the close minicon using a `button` element for more semantic markup.

-When the modal opens, set the focus to the first element users need to interact with.
-This could be either the first form field in the modal or the primary action button.
+When the modal window opens, set the focus to the first element users need to interact with.
+This could be either the first form field in the modal window or the primary action button.

 Provide separate focus and hover states for the close minicon and any next